Alonso-del-Arte/chess/doc/Variants.md

 ## Variants that can be played on a regular board

+### Variants that can be played on a regular board with the usual pieces

 Most variants can be played on a regular 8 &times; 8 checkerboard with a standard complement of standard pieces.
 Some variants may require making some special marking or demarcation on a regular board.